-Note: waste generated at our events is calculated separately (see 'Scope 3 emissions from end of life treatment - events' below).
-Metric: Total waste (tonnes) Definition: Office waste and books & journals sent for pulping (tonnes) Boundaries: Informa Group Methodology: Total waste is calculated by adding office waste (see methodology above) and the waste from the disposal of books and journals (see methodology below).
-Metric: Total waste per million of revenues (tonnes/£m) Definition: Total waste per million of revenues (tonnes/£m) Boundaries: Informa Group Methodology: Waste intensity is calculated by dividing the total waste by total revenues (£m).
+Methodology: Waste intensity is calculated by dividing the total waste by total revenues (£m).
 Metric: Scope 3 CO2e emissions from waste (A) Definition: Scope 3 CO2e emissions from waste generated at Informa offices Boundaries: All Informa offices Methodology: We apply the relevant DEFRA emission factors for recycling, incineration and landfill waste generated at our offices (as calculated above).
+Metrics: Scope 3 emissions from water use Definition: Scope 3 CO2e emissions from water use Boundaries: All Informa offices Methodology: We apply the relevant DEFRA emission factors for water use to our water consumption data (as calculated above).
 Metric: Scope 3 emissions from business travel (A) Boundaries: All Informa colleagues Methodology: